Miss-Inputs/Meow-Launcher/README.md

 Well, so far, there is one way in which it actually tries to run on more than one computer: You will see multiple references to "toasters" in the code, which refers to a computer that is horrendously underpowered (in my case, it is a netbook).
 You may want to adjust what your definition of a toaster is according to power of computers in your network that you plan to run this on.

-Note that PokeMini is wrapped in a shell script named "PokeMini.sh" that temporarily goes to ~/.config/PokeMini because otherwise it just dumps its config right in whatever the current directory is, and I don't like that nor do I know how it would even work out with .desktop files.
-Other emulators are used untouched, and you can look in config.py to see what it uses (or change them to something else of your liking).

 Use [https://gist.github.com/Zowayix/f511490865bc5aa8a66ad0776ae066df](this) to regenerate nintendo_licensee_codes from ROMniscience's source if you need to (adjusting the local path to the source file accordingly).
 Not that anyone would probably want this project if I got hit by a bus, but maybe someone wants to know how to do that.
 I'm not cool enough to have any sort of automated build steps or whatever.